Robert Nozick's Experience Machine

-Nozick follows the supposition with the rhetorical question would you plug in.
-We could plug into this virtual reality machine (something far from reality in 1974) and experience the feelings of all the wonderful accomplishments a lifetime of effort could produce.
-We could skip the pain and bathe in the beauties of a fulfilling life without ever leaving the experience lab.
+Nozick follows the supposition with the rhetorical question, "would you plug in?"
+We could plug into this virtual reality machine (something far from reality in 1974) and experience feelings of wonderful accomplishments.
+We could skip the pain and bathe in the beauties of a fulfilling life without ever leaving the lab.

 The idea struck me as preposterous, even silly.

 Nozick answers his own question, arguing we wouldn’t exchange true experience for these mutants of reality.
 He explained, “first, we want to do certain things, and not just have the experience of doing them.
 In the case of certain experiences, it is only because first we want to do the actions that we want the experiences of doing them or thinking we've done them.” (p.
 43)

-When I first read about the "experience machine", I was in the middle of a divorce, losing a lifetime of equity with the collapse of the housing market, and being sued by a major bank over the second mortgage.”
+When I first read about the "experience machine", I was in the middle of a divorce, losing a lifetime of equity with the collapse of the housing market, and being sued by a major bank over the second mortgage.
 Life was failing on all fronts.
-But plugging into a machine where I could experience financial and marital success didn’t appeal to me.
+But the idea of plugging into a machine to experience financial and marital success didn’t appeal to me.
 I wanted the real thing, not a counterfeit, even if the feelings were identical.

 Fast forward to 2019.
 I stumbled through the years.
 Regained financial security and found security in a happy marriage.
 The path was difficult.
 I worked more hours than I thought humanly possible.
 The dating game the second time around was loaded with frustrations and disappointments, far from the idealistic joys I hoped freedom would provide.
-Yet, I made it.
-I eventually achieved what I would have wished back then—without the machine.
+Yet, I made it, eventually achieving what I would have wished for back then—without the machine.